microsoft/vscode-wiki/Virtual-Workspaces.md

 This guide is for extension authors and documents how an extension can fully support a virtual workspace or, if it can not, how it can signal that it should be disabled when a virtual workspace is opened.

-https://github.com/microsoft/vscode/issues/123115 can be used for questions and suggestions.

 ## Is my extension affected?

 When a extension has no code but is a pure theme, keybinding, snippets, grammar extension, then it can run in a virtual workspace and no adoption is necessary.